 With their established history of making an impact, the WLC was eager to spearhead support for the new Corkery Emergency Center.
 Several of the members immediately saw the potential advantages of a waiting area designated for families.
 “We felt a family waiting area would be a valuable gift to the community, providing comfort at a stressful time,” said Randi Conley, WLC Co-chair.
 “Working with Lahey’s Facilities Management, we were sure to include family-centered features, such as a children’s corner, charging stations for phones and tech devices, and a unique wall quilt, sewn by area quilters and WLC members.”

 The WLC targeted their energies and resources — organizing their now-famous Ladies’ Night Out fundraisers and making generous gifts themselves.
 Many of the members are longtime local residents and active leaders in business and civic arenas.
 Many are also “family” to LHMC, with spouses who are colleagues in this physician-led institution.
 Some are LHMC providers themselves.
 Together, they weave a unique and vibrant fabric supporting the hospital.

 Currently, the WLC has 30 members, with more committed volunteers joining all the time.
 “This is a warm and welcoming group, dedicated to supporting women as advocates for their own health and that of their families.
 These are women who care and give; they are professional, passionate and kind.
 Who wouldn’t want to get involved?” asked Co-chair Kathy Huber.
 Women may attend educational lectures and volunteer on committees.
 As Lahey Health CEO Howard Grant, JD, MD, noted, “The guidance, knowledge and philanthropic commitment of the Women’s Leadership Council are mission critical to our hospital.”

-For information about becoming involved with the Women’s Leadership Council, please contact Allyson Ramsey at 781.744.9667.
+For information about becoming involved with the Women’s Leadership Council, please call 781.744.3333 or email us at [email protected].

 Learn more about the WLC.